girlscript-blr/BuildWithGSBlr-Raahat/README.md

  - While making any componet, make sure that code for the all generalised/common components must be kept in ```src->components->common```folder.
  - While making specific components keep the source code in the ```src->components``` folder.
  - For desiging a component please use bulma or modular css.
+ - Adhrere to the folder structure of the project.

 ## Note